 However, as they say... all good things come to an end.

-Here's the Google Keyword Planner results after the change:
+Here are the Google Keyword Planner Results After the Change:

-Don't worry - in this article, you'll find reviews of the 13 of the top free and freemium Google Keyword Planner alternatives, with the best ones picked out for you.
+If this is the case with you and your business, then don't worry.
+In this article, you'll find reviews 13 of the top free Google Keyword Planner alternatives, with the best ones picked out for you.
 And if you're not afraid to spend a little bit of money, read our article here on the best paid alternative Google keyword tool.

 Why Keyword Research Is Important

-If you’re a bit more advanced on your internet marketing journey, feel free to skip this section and go directly to our recommendations below.
-Also: keep your eyes peeled for the next post in this series, where you’ll find out what the BEST keyword research tool is, regardless of cost.
+If you’re a bit more advanced in your internet marketing strategy and journey, feel free to skip this section and go directly to our more relevant recommendations below.
+Also, keep your eyes peeled for the next post in this series where you’ll find out what the BEST keyword research tool is, regardless of the cost involved.

-If you get good at keyword research, you can go from feeling like a blogger who is putting out stuff that’s never getting read….
-To an honest to goodness content marketer who gets ROI from the content you put out.
+If you get good at keyword research, you can go from feeling like a blogger who is putting out stuff on their website that’s never getting read to an honest to goodness content marketer who gets ROI from the content you put out.

-So if you want to feel like you’re really being serious on your goal to financial freedom, and if you want to squeeze the most results out of the effort you’re already putting in to creating content… KEEP READING!!
+If you want to feel like you're serious about reaching your goal of financial freedom and you want to squeeze the most results out of the effort you’re already putting into creating content, then KEEP READING.

 SEM Rush gives you: